aces/Loris-MRI/docs/03-TechnicalInfrastructure.md

 If the `*_channels.tsv` file is not present in the BIDS dataset, then no entry will be inserted in this table.
 This table is linked to the `physiological_file` table via the `PhysiologicalFileID` foreign key.
-In additional, `physiological_channel` is link to the following tables:
+In addition, `physiological_channel` is linked to the following tables:
 - `physiological_status_type`: this table contains two entries specifying the channel status ('good' and 'bad')
 - `physiological_channel_type`: this contains information about the channel